haulproject/haul/README.md

 Then, add a config locally to `$HOME/.haul.yaml` from the `example/haul.yaml`, or specify a different config location with the `--config` flag.

-*Note that if you installed the server from docker-compose without any modifications, this should be necessary to access the server on the same host.*
+*Note that if you installed the server from docker-compose without any modifications, this should be unnecessary to access the server on the same host.*

 Once that is done, make sure you can access the server with a healthcheck